Close Modal×

 Creating a checklist is a good tool to keep track of the items to test in each room.
 Common checklist items include:

-• Test all lights and outlets
+• Test lights, switches, and outlets.

-• Test all faucets, showers, and toilets
+• Test faucets, showers, and toilets (check for leaks).

-• Test all appliances
+• Test included appliances (and disposal/fans).

-• Inspect ceilings, walls, and floors
+• Inspect ceilings, walls, and floors for new damage.

 An inspection of the property’s exterior is as important, so be sure to walk around the outside.